marain-dotnet/Marain.UserNotifications/docs/adr/0002-delivery-channel-creation-and-integration.md

 ## Context

 Delivering notifications through different communication types (email, sms, web push notifications etc) is necessary in an extendable notifications service.
-Organizations should be able to choose which delivery channels (twilio, sendgrid, airship etc) they want to use for the associated communication type(s) as these said platforms could have different features or costs.
-This allows a consumer of `Marain.UserNotificaitons` to optimise their costs by selecting a specific platform for a certain commuincation type.
+Organizations should be able to choose which delivery channels (twilio, sendgrid, airship etc) they want to use for the associated communication type(s) as these said delivery channel could have different features or costs.
+This allows a consumer of `Marain.UserNotifications` to optimise their costs by determining the specific delivery channel for each communication type.

 ## Decision

+Currently the `Marain.UserNotifications` service does not have any notification delivery functionality and is only used as a repository for notifications.
+This proposal will see the addition of delivery channel infrastructure to intergrate with third parties including but not limited to Airship, Twilio, SendGrid.
+Existing functionality will not be removed.

+This will see a new api method being added to this service which will handle the delivery of a notification via predefined delivery channels.

 ```
                  +------------+